Empathizer/Automation/README.md

 # Automation/Google bot

-automation the google by using selinum
+automation of the google by using selinum in python language.